 If the practicum experience is not finalized during the semester of initial enrollment, a grade of "I" may be awarded.
-The student must complete the Practicum including the Practicum Paper and Work Products within one year from initial enrollment in CPH 7950.
-If the practicum is completed before the student's last semester of study, the Practicum Paper is to be submitted to the committee; however, the oral presentation of the Practicum Paper, associated comprehensive oral examination, and committee approval of the Practicum Paper and Work Products will not occur until the student's last term of enrollment.
+The student must complete the Practicum including the Practicum ILE Paper and APE Work Products within one year from initial enrollment in CPH 7950.
+If the practicum is completed before the student's last semester of study, the Practicum ILE Paper is to be submitted to the committee; however, the oral presentation of the Practicum ILE Paper, associated comprehensive oral examination, and committee approval of the Practicum ILE Paper and APE Work Products will not occur until the student's last term of enrollment.
 The MPH Practicum should be completed as near to the end of a student's program as is possible.

-Although the oral comprehensive examination component of the MPH Culminating Experience occurs in conjunction with the Practicum Paper presentation, the examining committee's questions will not be limited to the scope of the practice experience.
+Although the oral comprehensive examination component of the MPH Culminating Experience occurs in conjunction with the Practicum ILE Paper presentation, the Culminating Experience committee's (committee) questions will not be limited to the scope of the practice experience.
 The student should be prepared to respond to questions on any aspect of their MPH studies.

 The Culminating Experience is guided by a committee developed by the student and the student's faculty advisor.
 At the time the approved practicum agreement is submitted to the Office of Student Services, the committee membership must sign off on the form indicating their agreement to serve as a member of the Culminating Experience committee.
-The committee will be comprised of a minimum of three faculty, generally two faculty members from the degree department/program and a faculty member from outside the degree department.
+The committee will be comprised of a minimum of three faculty, generally two faculty members from the degree department/program and a faculty member from outside the degree department/program.
 All members of the committee will have appropriate contributing knowledge of and experience in the student's practicum.
 Members not holding a faculty appointment in the Hudson College of Public Health must be approved by the Dean or his designee.
-Practicum Preceptors not holding a faculty appointment may serve on the committee as a non-voting participant.
+Practicum Preceptors not holding a faculty appointment may serve on the committee as a non-voting fourth member participant.

-The committee will have the responsibility to assist and guide the student through the selection of the practicum and writing of the practicum paper and the oral presentation.
-The committee chair will review the completed paper and determine if it is acceptable for oral presentation to the committee.
-The draft paper including at least two work products in the appendix must be submitted to the committee members a minimum of two weeks prior to the scheduled date of the oral presentation.
-The student, working with the chair of the committee and with concurrence of the committee members, will arrange a time for the presentation.
-Committee members may require changes to the draft paper prior to or after the presentation.
-Should revisions to the Practicum Paper be directed by the Culminating Experience Committee following the oral presentation and examination, the Paper will be revised and resubmitted.
-The final Paper must be approved by the Committee before the student is certified for graduation.
-The grade assigned in CPH 7950 is based on the preceptor's evaluation, the final paper and oral examination as assessed by the student's committee and the receipt of all practicum forms.
+The Culminating Experience committee will have the responsibility to assist and guide the student through the selection of the practicum and writing of the practicum paper and the oral presentation.
+The committee chair and members will review the completed ILE Paper and APE Work Products in REDCap and determine if it is acceptable for oral presentation to the committee.
+The draft ILE Paper and at least two APE Work Products must be submitted to the Culminating Experience committee members a minimum of two weeks prior to the scheduled date of the oral presentation and oral examination.
+The student, working with the chair of the Committee and with concurrence of the committee members, will arrange a time for the presentation and examination.
+Committee members may require changes to the draft ILE Paper prior to or after the presentation.
+Should revisions to the Practicum ILE Paper be directed by the Culminating Experience Committee following the oral presentation and oral examination, the ILE Paper will be revised and resubmitted.
+The final ILE Paper must be approved by the Culminating Experience committee before the student is certified for graduation.

+The grade assigned in CPH 7950 is based on the preceptor's evaluation, the final ILE Paper and APE Work Products, and oral Examination as assessed by the student's Culminating Experience committee and the receipt of all practicum course documentation.

-Additional detailed information about the practicum and required forms are available at https://publichealth.ouhsc.edu/CurrentStudents/MPHPracticum.aspx.
+Additional detailed information about the practicum and required forms are available at https://publichealth.ouhsc.edu/Current-Students/Experiential-Learning-Competencies-and-Exams.